holguinj/docs-git-workflow/workflow.markdown

     sudo gem install git-up

+### Install hub

+GitHub has a handy tool called [hub](https://github.com/github/hub) that wraps around the normal git program and provides some GitHub-specific functions.
+If you install it, you can use new commands like `git fork`, `git pull-request`.
+It also enables a general shorthand for GitHub repos, so that you can replace `git clone https://github.com/puppetlabs/puppet-docs` with `git clone puppetlabs/puppet-docs`.

 ### Helpful Aliases and Settings

 You can save yourself a lot of typing at the command line and build better habits by setting up git **aliases** for common commands---or even sequences of commands.
 Aliases are defined in `~/.gitconfig` in the `[alias]` section like so: